alex-gru/docker-mean-ts-starter/README.md

 `-build` rebuilds the image if changes are detected

-This builds and creates the container, and attaches the debugger and file watcher (hot code reload), more details: [see here](https://docs.docker.com/compose/reference/up/)
+This builds and (re-)creates the container, and attaches the debugger and file watcher (auto-restart with `nodemon`).

 optional: `-d` makes the container running in the background (use `docker stop course-planner` to stop)

-**Non-development environments**:

-`docker run --name course-planner -p 8080:8080 course-planner`

-`-d` makes the container running in the background (use `docker stop course-planner` to stop)

-`-p 8080:8080` maps the app-internal port 8080 to the external port 8080

-optional: `-d` makes the container running in the background (use `docker stop course-planner` to stop)

-6. Display the app in your browser
+## Display the app in your browser

 [http://localhost:8080](http://localhost:8080)